Down vs. Feather: What's The Difference?

 by David Smith

-The main difference between down and feathers is the part of the goose or duck they come from.
+What’s the difference between down and feather?
+Down and feathers come from the same place - either a goose or a duck.
 Feathers are from a bird's outer layer (wings & back) while down fibres are from beneath the protective feather covering that is used for insulation.
 Down material will last longer, is more expensive and is softer while feather material will not last as long, contain quills and is less expensive.
 Feather and down blends don't last as long with some percentage of down added for support so they don't go flat.

 Down Clusters: What do they look like?